 KF 3775 P748

 By Teets, John W. Section of Environment, Energy, and Resources, American Bar Association. c2003.

 This brief introduction to the Resource Conservation and Recovery Act looks at commonly encountered provisions of the act.
 Topics covered include identifying hazardous waste, regulations on generators and transporters, selected treatment, storage, and disposal facility requirements, TSDF permitting and corrective actions, and underground storage tanks.
 The appendices contain an acronym list, frequently asked questions about the RCRA, key cases, a glossary of terms, and a bibliography.

 The RCRA practice manual

 American Bar Association, Section of Environment, Energy, and Resources.
-2nd ed. c2004.
+Second edition. c2004.

 This clear and complete guide to the Resource Conversation and Recovery Act was written by several leading environmental lawyers.
 It provides information on the RCRA’s relationship to other laws, the definitions of solid waste and hazardous waste, recycling, hazardous waste generators, the transport of hazardous waste, permit requirements, regulations on underground storage tanks and RCRA enforcement.
 Also included are tables of cases, statutes, and regulations such as a comprehensive index.